svidela/flask-googlestorage/docs/index.rst

 Usage
 =====

-In order to authenticate with Google Cloud Storage, set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable to the full path to your service account private key file (see `google-auth`_ for more details).
-Otherwise, **Flask-GoogleStorage** will storage and serve uploaded files locally and relative to the configuration variable ``GOOGLE_STORAGE_LOCAL_DEST``.
+In order to authenticate with Google Cloud Storage, set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable to the full path to your service account private key file (see `google-auth`_ documentation for more details).
+If the authentication fails, **Flask-GoogleStorage** will storage and serve uploaded files locally and relative to the configuration variable ``GOOGLE_STORAGE_LOCAL_DEST``.
+Note that this configuration variable is required even in the case of successfull authentication as **Flask-GoogleStorage** will use such destination as a temporary storage.

 First create your app as usual: